exosite/industrial_iot_schema/insight_transform_integration_schema.md

 #### Type

-Insight Functions can be one of three types: transform, rule, or action.
+Insight Functions can be one of two types: transform, or rule.
 Their classification into one of these buckets determines how ExoSense and the Pipeline treats them.
-At time of writing, only transforms and rules are supported throughout the full stack.

 #### Inlets